 This year the VIO has been invited to perform at the famous Moers Festival in Germany and Michael has asked me to be part of the VIO for this concert.
 It was a fantastic setting in the big hall in Moers and a truly memorable concert with a fantastic audience.
 I have hardly experienced such an attentive crowd, truly amazing.
 And they loved our show.
 Plenty of applause and cheering at the end.
 What a great experience.

-The show was streamed live at the ARTE TV program, unfortunately the video isn’t avavilable anymore, but here are a few screen shots.
+The show was streamed live at the ARTE TV program, the video is avalable until December 2022.